 - If you do not have one, your organization can develop a plan using SYTA's Crisis Response Planning Guide. - If a traveler on your trip becomes ill, or shows signs of COVID-19, you should follow the same procedures that are in your Crisis Response Plan.
-These procedures should address the following: - o Who will be responsible for caring for a sick tour participant? - Should a tour participant become ill or need hospitalization, who will be contacting the parents, school, etc.? - Who will be responsible for payments for transportation, hospitalization, testing, etc.?
+These procedures should address the following: - Who will be responsible for caring for a sick tour participant? - Should a tour participant become ill or need hospitalization, who will be contacting the parents, school, etc.? - Who will be responsible for payments for transportation, hospitalization, testing, etc.?

-SYTA does not recommend tour operators be responsible for screening tour participants but to have a transparent discussion with customers in the pre-travel planning phase.
+SYTA does not recommend tour operators be responsible for screening tour participants, nor setting guidelines for vaccine and mask requirements. but to have a transparent discussion with customers in the pre-travel planning phase.
 It is suggested to consider the following.